-This multi-page article is a review of the Palm V and shows the inside, the circuit board, the chipset, how to replace the LCD panel, how to replace the battery, and a clear guide to upgrading its memory chip.
+This multi-page article shows the technology involved, the circuit board, the chipset, how to replace the LCD panel, how to replace the battery, how to perform a hard reset, and a clear guide to upgrading its memory chip.

-The Palm V and the Palm Vx were electronic organisers to help business people organise appointments, dates and addresses.
-It was at a time when people used a paper-based organiser for recording such information.
-It was one of the earliest electronic organisers to feature handwriting recognition by way of a clever software called graffiti, which had the capability to learn an individual's style of handwriting.
+This PDA was one of the earliest electronic organisers to feature handwriting recognition by way of software known as graffiti, which had the capability to learn any style of handwriting.
 The software enabled the owner to write on the touch screen, which the program would then convert into ordinary ASCII text and store into memory.

-The device comes with an adapter and a cradle as shown in the following sections of this article.
+The device comes with a charger, which connects to a cradle as shown in the following sections of this article.
 The cradle allowed one to connect it to a PC so that you could back up all your data such as names and addresses.
 The software that came with it was actually very good, and even allowed the device to share and synchronise data with Microsoft Outlook.
 This made the product very popular as many people were already using Outlook as their Personal Information Manager.

 Electronic organisers changed the way people worked.
 People would often write their emails whilst on the train or bus, and as soon as they were back into the office, they would connect it to their PC, which would synchronise the data and automatically send off any emails through the dial-up modem.
 You could also exchange files and data through the infrared port providing there was a line-of-sight for the infrared beam.

-The palm V and the Vx should work with almost any PC as long as it has a serial COM port.
-The minimum requirements were Windows 95, Windows 98, or Windows NT 4.0.
+The palm V connected with almost any PC as long as it has a serial COM port.
+The minimum requirements were Windows 95 / 98 / NT 4.0.
 A 486 processor with 8 MB RAM, 20 MB disk space, VGA monitor, CD ROM drive, and mouse.
-It is possible to connect it to Windows 2000 as well using the latest HotSync software from Palm's website.
+It is possible to connect it to Windows 2000 as well using the latest HotSync software.

-The Palm V is a highly desired gadget just as the Vx model was back in 1999.
-They were one of the first handhelds to use a built-in lithium-ion rechargeable battery to save space and create a very sleek look.
-Unfortunately, the cases were sealed with glue and when the battery started to fail most people bought another one,
+The Palm V was one of the first handhelds to use a built-in lithium-ion rechargeable battery to save space and create a very sleek look.
+Unfortunately, glue was utilised to seal the cases shut and when the battery failed, most people bought another one,

-It is not difficult to open a Palm V. All that is needed is a little heat to the back to melt the glue.
-I have a page showing how one can open the back cover.
+It is not difficult to open a Palm V case, and all that is required is a little heat to the back to melt the glue.

-The Palm V retailed at around £250 when new.
-In 2013 you could get a model V or Vx for a fiver on eBay.
-If it requires a new battery then the 'Battery Changing' and 'Opening the Case' sections of this article shows how to replace them.
+The Palm V retailed at approximately £250 when new.
+Today you could get one on eBay for around five to ten pounds.
+If it requires a new battery then the “Battery Changing” and “Opening the Case” sections of this article shows how to replace them.